DizaPointman/gid-gud/README.md

     blacklist_ids = {int(id) for path in blacklist_paths for id in path.split('.')[:-max_depth_children]}

-# TODO: correct choices lists
+# TODO: correct gidgud rec_next
-- remove self from choices before deletion
-- assure self is top choice if not deletion
-- - make choices functions have correct order, just list splice in route
+- split create and edit form and templates
+- template doesnt correctly work with rec next on edit

 # TODO: Tests for Content Manager
 # TODO: Tests for Routes